Kdot729/Plotly-Data-Visualization/README.md

 # Plotly Data Visualization

 # Table of Contents
+- Project Description
 - How to run
     - Without Docker
     - With Docker

+# Project Description
+Program uses Plotly to create data visualizations for NFTs from 10KTF

 # How to run
 ## Without Docker